-Carolina Dining Services recognizes various food allergies and intolerances, and strives to provide you with all the ingredients we use in the food items we prepare.
-At every station in both residential dining halls, we have digital screens that provide the breakdown of the nutritional content of each dish.
+We recognize various food allergies and intolerances, and strive to provide you with all the ingredients we use in the food items we prepare.
+At every station in both dining halls, we have digital screens that provide the breakdown of the nutritional content of each dish.
 We identify and display the top eight allergens: egg, milk, peanut, tree nut, fish, shellfish, soy and wheat.
-This is to help you feel confident in knowing what foods you can safely eat with your specific food allergy or intolerance.
+Our goal is to ensure confidence in knowing what foods you can safely eat with your specific food allergy or intolerance.

-Soy intolerances and allergies: In an effort to decrease the amount of items that contain soy, we cook with a soy free canola/olive oil blend.
+Soy: In an effort to decrease the amount of items that contain soy, our chefs cook with a soy-free canola/olive oil chef blend.

 Egg: Students with an egg allergy are asked to refrain from eating baked goods and encouraged to check ingredient labels of all items they wish to eat.

 Fish: Entrees with fish as an ingredient are occasionally on the menu.
 Students with fish allergies are asked to check the menus and ingredients.

 Shellfish: Entrees with shellfish as an ingredient are sometimes on the menu.
 Students with shellfish allergies are asked to check the menus and ingredients.

 Please be advised that we prepare our foods in commercial kitchens where cross-contact with food allergens is possible and where ingredient substitutions and recipe revisions are sometimes made.
 In addition, manufacturers of commercial foods we use may change their product formulation or consistency of ingredients at any time without notice.
 Accordingly, actual ingredients and nutritional content may vary and we cannot guarantee that any food item will be completely free of food allergens.
 To the extent you have any questions regarding ingredients of a particular food item, please consult with the dining manager on duty or contact our Registered Dietitian.